newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-scorp-state.md

 - Obtain permission from all the stakeholders to file for an S corporation designation
 - Apply for an S corporation designation at the federal level with the Internal Revenue Service
 - Register with the NJ Division of Revenue and Enterprise Services
-- Have received your Certificate of Incorporation and Certificate of Authority to do business in the state of New Jersey
+- Have received your Certificate of Formation or Certificate of Authority to do business in the state of New Jersey

 After you’ve completed this task you will have:
 - An S corporation designation with the State of New Jersey